-By Nature 95% Meat Dog Food earns the Advisor’s highest rating of 5 stars.
+By Nature 95% Varieties Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The By Nature 95% Meat product line includes four canned dog foods, each claimed to meet AAFCO nutrient profiles for growth and maintenance.
+The By Nature 95% Varieties product line includes 4 canned dog foods.

-By Nature 95% Chicken was selected to represent the others in the line for this review.
+By Nature 95% Turkey and Bacon was selected to represent the other products in the line for this review.

 Canned Dog Food